 Detailed review includes evaluation of the licensee's corrective actions for the common cause problem(s).
 The licensee should ensure that the entire extent of condition is identified and adequately addressed.

 In addition, overall maintenance effectiveness is in part dependent upon feeding the insights gained in dealing with common cause issues back into other maintenance-related or support areas.
 If corrective actions are adequate, continue the inspection in the MR implementation area.
-If not, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix of this inspection procedure; then continue inspecting the licensee’s implementation of their MR program.
+If not, then evaluate the issue of concern per IMC 0612, Appendix B, “Issue Screening” and Appendix C of this inspection procedure; then continue inspecting the licensee’s implementation of their MR program.

 Block 10 - MR Scope Determination